The Hebridean Explorer - Scottish Highlands and Islands Private Tours from Inverness

 How did you do this?

-By exploring the familial, social, economic and cultural connectivity of the Jacobite Gàidhealtachd.
+By exploring the familial, social, economic and cultural connectivity of Jacobite Gaels across Gaelic, British, European and imperial worlds.

 Eh...?